Slanning baronets

 The Slanning Baronetcy, of Maristow in the County of Devon, was a title in the Baronetage of England.

+History

 It was created on 19 January 1663 for Nicholas Slanning, of Maristow in the parish of Tamerton Foliot, Devon, later member of parliament for Plympton Erle and Penrhyn.
 He was the son of Nicholas Slanning.
 The title became extinct on the murder of the second Baronet in 1700.